 Dental Implant Procedure

 The dental implant restoration procedure will begin with a series of planning steps.
 First, our team will use digital X-rays and 3D scans to plan your treatment carefully.
-We will create a personalized treatment plan that outlines each step of your treatment.
-Then, we will schedule your dental implant procedure.
+We will create a personalized treatment plan that outlines each step of your procedure.
+Then, we will schedule your dental implant surgery.

 Your new restoration will be carefully customized to blend with your surrounding teeth.
 Then, we will bond it to your abutment.
-Once your restoration is secure, you can simply enjoy a confident smile.
+Once your restoration is secure, you can enjoy a new and confident smile.

 Benefits of Dental Implants